McGranahanLab/Noncoding_drivers_Nextflow/README.md

 column, e.g., `hg19`.
 This column must not contain values which are numbers, i.e. "hg19" is allowed value, but "19" is not.

+> [!WARNING]
-> Due possible split of the genomic region into numerous smaller regions and the subsequent increase in the computation requirements (i.e. RAM) required for the pipeline, black- and white-listed regions must be provided based on the same genome version as the target genome set by `target_genome_version` parameter.
+> Due to possible split of the genomic region into numerous smaller regions and
+> the subsequent increase in the computation requirements (i.e. RAM) required
+> for the pipeline, black- and white-listed regions must be provided based on
+> the same genome version as the target genome set by `target_genome_version`
+> parameter.

 ### DIGDriver models inventory table
 The DIGDriver inventory table is a comma-separated file that defines